Book an Appointment

 If you’re a full-time or part-time student taking a post-secondary career certificate or diploma program, you may be eligible for Canada or Alberta government loans and grants.
 For information and to apply, go to studentaid.alberta.ca.

-To register for a Student Loan Information Session, please call 403-410-1681 or email firstname.lastname@example.org.
+To register for a Student Loan Information Session, please email firstname.lastname@example.org.

 Student loan information sessions

 If you’re a First Nations, Métis, or Inuit student, you may be eligible for funding.
-Visit the Government of Canada website to find out more.
+We have more information available here.
+Or you can visit the Government of Canada website to find out more.

 Student line of credit